How do I know I've had an invitation to attend the ceremony?

 Ede & Ravenscroft offer a range of frames for sale for both certificates and photographs.
 Please check their website Ede and Ravenscroft [external link] for further details.

-Yes, Ede & Ravenscroft will take photographs of graduands being presented at the ceremony, and these are made available for purchase after the event.
-Please contact Ede and Ravenscroft for more information.
+Yes, Ede & Ravenscroft [external link] will take photographs of graduands being presented at the ceremony, and these are made available for purchase after the event.
+Please contact Ede & Ravenscroft [external link for more information]

 All photography is prohibited during the ceremony itself; however, you will be able to take as many photographs as you like before and after the ceremony in and around the Barbican Centre.